jewelsofthought/11t-base-blog/site/posts/tol/web_of_trust.md

 1. A perception of something is not the thing itself, but an "imaginary" or "made-up" version of the actual "thing".
 2. There is not someone or something out there having an experience separate from your experience..
 Although you could imagine such a thing, the only "experience" you can have of it, is your own "lived" - and therefore limited - experience of it.

+## Web

+1. Connected people, businesses and government
+2. Allowed for speedier record keeping and data collection&mdash;especially social and financial data)
+3. Allowed for mass surveillance
+4. Allow the automation of human processes
+5. Increased communication channels by and for humanity, which included the dark forces as well.

 ## Human$\Leftrightarrow$Interface